tmarsteel/jcli/docs/multicommand.md

 commands can be nested to an arbitrary depth, allowing for constructs like AWSs `aws ec2 allocate-hosts`.

 Every command can have a return value in case it does not just write to STDOUT.
-Every command can have a return value in case it does not just write to STDOUT.

 ## Simple usage